Goodbye leaks: discover GemmeCotti’s mag drive system

 The suction connection of this pump can be customized in 3 welded configurations according to your needs (frontal, on the right and on the left).

-HTM SP curves
+curve HTM SP PP-PVDF

 MAGNETIC DRIVE PUMP SYSTEM